facebook/react-native-website/docs/react-native-gradle-plugin.md

 By default, the plugin will work **out of the box** with sensible defaults.
 You should refer to this guide and customize the behavior only if you need it.

-To configure the plugin you can modify a the `react` block, inside your `android/app/build.gradle`:
+To configure the plugin you can modify the `react` block, inside your `android/app/build.gradle`:

 ```groovy
 apply plugin: "com.facebook.react"